-Shrub roses, in general, are good plants where deer are a problem, due to the thorny stems that deer don't like to eat.
-We especially love Candy Oh!, which is a variety that is known for its fragrance and vibrant coloring.Continue to 9 of 10 below.
+Shrub roses, in general, are good plants where deer are a problem, due to the thorny stems that deer do not like to eat.
+Candy Oh! is a favored variety that is known for its fragrance and vibrant coloring.Continue to 9 of 10 below.

 09 of 10

 Carol Mackie daphne (Daphne x burkwoodii 'Carol Mackie') is a variegated bush with extremely fragrant flowers.
 Its fragrance is one of the true delights of the spring garden, but the aroma and poisonous berries are distasteful to deer.
 It is evergreen to zone 5.

 If you've found some shrubs you like from this list you can also check out the top deer-resistant trees to choose from.